 Cohort Eight Fellow

-Deborah is a PhD Candidate in the department of Social Welfare at the University of Kansas.
-Ms. Moon earned a masters' degree in music therapy at New York University as well as in social work at the University of Maryland Baltimore.
-Prior to beginning her doctoral education, Ms. Moon provided music therapy and clinical mental health services to children, adolescents, and adults with various mental health diagnoses.
-In particular, as a certified Trauma-Focused Cognitive Behavioral Therapist, Ms. Moon provided trauma therapies to children and adults with a history of trauma exposure.
-While pursuing the doctoral degree, Ms. Moon teaches human behavior theories and cognitive behavioral therapy for undergraduate and graduate students in social work at the University of Kansas.
-Also, as a research associate at KU center for Telemedicine & Telehealth at KU medical center, Ms. Moon provides leadership and assistance in planning, designing, and conducting program evaluation for various nationally funded research projects under the supervision of the center director.
-Ms. Moon brings in her clinical as well as research knowledge and skills in behavioral health and childhood trauma to further advance community-engaged research to promote health and well-being of underserved children.
+Deborah is an Assistant Professor at the University of Pittsburgh School of Social Work.
+Dr. Moon received her PhDin Social Welfare at the University of Kansas.
+Dr. Moon earned a masters' degree in music therapy at New York University as well as in social work at the University of Maryland Baltimore.
+Prior to beginning her doctoral education, Dr. Moon provided music therapy and clinical mental health services to children, adolescents, and adults with various mental health diagnoses.
+In particular, as a certified Trauma-Focused Cognitive Behavioral Therapist, Dr. Moon provided trauma therapies to children and adults with a history of trauma exposure.
+While pursuing the doctoral degree, Dr. Moon teaches human behavior theories and cognitive behavioral therapy for undergraduate and graduate students in social work at the University of Kansas.
+Also, as a research associate at KU center for Telemedicine & Telehealth at KU medical center, Dr. Moon provided leadership and assistance in planning, designing, and conducting program evaluation for various nationally funded research projects under the supervision of the center director.
+Dr. Moon brings in her clinical as well as research knowledge and skills in behavioral health and childhood trauma to further advance community-engaged research to promote health and well-being of underserved children.

 Preventing Maltreatment through Trauma-Informed Integrated Primary Care: A Realist Evaluation of Community-Based Organizational Change Efforts